 Blustery fall days are perfect for staying indoors and exploring a new museum.
 We appreciate the Minnesota History Center’s approach to making their exhibits extremely family-friendly!
 Admission is waived each Tuesday from 3-8pm making it a great choice for a school break like Thanksgiving or families with preschoolers.

 8) Free entertainment in the park

 Of course, in November we’re talking about the indoor Edinborough Park in Edina, but you can bet it’ll be 70 degrees in that courtyard with no need for parkas.
 Entertainers play in the amphitheater Thursdays, 12-1pm.
-Take a break from playing in the huge Adventure Peak indoor playground, eat lunch and jam with kid favorites.
+Take a break from playing in the huge Adventure Peak indoor playground (not free), eat lunch and jam with kid favorites.

 Another great way to escape the often dreariness of November before the fun of snow and the holidays is to curl up inside with a good book.
 We keep a list of two weeks’ worth of children’s storytimes updated so you might discover new independent bookstores and other little gems around the Twin Cities.
 There’s never any charge to enjoy these storytimes or simply browse the bookshelves.

 The festivities begin Fri, Nov 29 and include the ceremonial opening and fireworks (7pm) followed by an 8pm outdoor movie screening.
 Santa will be greeting families from 5-10pm.
 Bring your skates down to the WinterSkate at Loring Park (a limited amount of free loaners will be available), tackle the obstacles in the Kids Zone, and interact with the art installations.
 All activities are FREE.

 Find hundreds more things to do in Minneapolis & St Paul with kids!